 After taking a rest for two months, the new academic year finally comes.
 One year passed, and this time, I am no more anxious and perplexed regarding leaving my hometown and going to a city with so many unknowns.
 Instead, I am energetic, hoping I can have a fruitful life in the coming year.

-Actually, losing the identity as a freshman shall be the hardest thing that I have to get used of.
+Actually, losing my identity as a freshman shall be the hardest thing that I have to get used to.
 Still, I can clearly recall the same day of a year ago that I came to Taiwan alone in pursuit of my dream and everything and everybody just seemed so fascinating to me.
-Especially when I first stepped into the Veterinary Department, there are two sets of skeleton coming into my vision that turned me so excited about the fact of being a vet student finally!
+Especially when I first stepped into the Veterinary Department, there are two sets of skeletons coming into my vision that turned me so excited about the fact of being a vet student finally!
 Now, nevertheless, I have already get used to all of that and all the things just look so natural in my eyes.
 I guess it is probably because I have already fitted into Taiwan!
-Of course, the only thing that remains unchanged is the passion of being a vet, and I hope that it could last throughout my life.
+Of course, the only thing that remains unchanged is the passion for being a vet, and I hope that it could last throughout my life.

-On the first day, we immediately went to rent a car after school, and drove directly to Chiayi from Taipei.
+On the first day, we immediately went to rent a car after school and drove directly to Chiayi from Taipei.
 However, it was 8 o’clock by the time we arrived at Alishan, so we were too late to try the famous Fengchihu lunch box, which is a little bit disappointing.
 On the next day, we woke up before the sunrise, and then took the train to the peak.
-Getting rid of the light pollution of city, we were fascinated by numerous stars on top of our head, shining and just like saying hello to us!
+Getting rid of the light pollution of the city, we were fascinated by numerous stars on top of our heads, shining and just like saying hello to us!
 After the dark, it is dawn.
 Thanks to the great weather today, we were so lucky to see the sun rising behind the mountain, which was just awesome!
 After that, we had a walk and some photo taking along the trail in Alishan.
 In the remaining days, we have also visited some other well-known tourist spots, such as Sun Moon Lake and Chingjing Farm.

 — Lau Wun Lam